depthdev/flagstonejs/README.md

 Finds stones anew, adds any applicable listeners, and resets all positions.
 IMPORTANT: In most cases, this will never be needed as DOM changes are being listened for already and will call this method automatically.
 **fs.hardReset();**

-#### HIDE
+#### RESIZE HEIGHT
-Hides the flagstone wrapper until re-calculation is complete; great before new content is injected into the DOM.
-IMPORTANT: Generally speaking, most use cases are handled automatically.
-**fs.hide();**
+Runs a watcher to move the elements directly under the provided element's ancestor stone element.
+See the `flagstone-resize-height` class for more details.
+**fs.resizeHeight(*element*);**

 ---

 ### CLASSES

+#### flagstone-drag-handle
+Elements with the `flagstone-drag-handle` class on them designate the only drag-activating area.
+This can also be added to the stone itself if you want the entire stone to be draggable from anywhere on it.
+NOTE: This is required for drag and drop.
+This requires the `dragAndDrop` property to be set to `true` to function.

 #### flagstone-lock
-Stones with the `flagstone-lock` class on them will prevent them from being dragged, or from other stones being dragged over them&#8212;even if the `dragAndDrop` property is set to true.
+Stones with the `flagstone-lock` class on them will prevent them from being dragged, or from other stones being dragged over them&#8212;even if the `dragAndDrop` property is set to `true`.

 #### flagstone-remove
 Elements with the `flagstone-remove` class on them will cause the stone it's contained within to be removed from the DOM when *clicked*; or, when the *enter* or *space* keys are pressed.